 Non-Technical Skills for Surgeons (NOTSS)

-The Royal College of Surgeons of Edinburgh has been successfully running a NOTSS Masterclass in observing and rating behaviour for attending surgeons since 2006.
+The Royal College of Surgeons of Edinburgh has been successfully running a NOTSS Masterclass in observing and rating behaviour for both consultant/attending and trainee surgeons since 2006.
 Faculty development has also occurred for groups in North America, East Africa, Japan, Australasia and Malaysia, all of whom now run their own NOTSS courses.
-NOTSS has been adopted by the Royal Australasian College of Surgeons as part of their competence assessment and recommended by the ACGME (Accreditation Council for General Medical Education) for workplace assessment.
-In the UK, it is proposed that all surgical trainees will be assessed using NOTSS; two online training resources NOTSS in a Box (for senior trainees and consultants) and NOTSS for Trainees (for early stage trainees) have been developed by RCSEd and discussions regarding implementation methods are ongoing.
+NOTSS has been adopted by the Royal Australasian College of Surgeons as part of their competence assessment and recommended by the ACGME (Accreditation Council for General Medical Education) for workplace assessment in the UK.

-This course is for consultant surgeons and higher surgical trainees from all specialties who have already have some basic knowledge on the role of Human Factors in surgical performance, such as completing the NOTSS in a Box modules and who have an ongoing interest in surgical training and assessment.
+This is a one day course is for consultant surgeons and higher surgical trainees from all specialties who already have some basic knowledge of the role of Human Factors in surgical performance, such as completing the NOTSS in a Box training modules and who have an ongoing interest in surgical training and assessment.
 The non-technical skills which underpin safer operative surgery will be examined in detail with short talks, video simulated scenarios and small group discussions.
 At the end of the course participants will be able to understand the theories and research relating to adverse events in surgery and other high risk industries.
 They will be able to use the NOTSS system to observe, rate and provide feedback on behaviour in the operating theatre.

 This handbook provides details on the non-technical skills taxonomy for surgeons and how these skills may be observed and rated.
 Please download by clicking on the icon on the right.

 Please find references and a relevant reading lists here.